 As per NEC guidelines, they use 20 feet (minimum) long No. 4 AWG copper wire that is encased in a 2 inches (minimum) of concrete; the zone of influence is not increased.
 So the resistance to the ground is only slightly lower than the wire without the concrete.
 As concrete retains a substantial amount of water, the moisture in it superheats and expands rapidly.
 A high current may cause steaming creating cracks.
 Cracked concrete pieces do not let the copper wire contact the surrounding soil.
 It increases the resistance-to-ground of the electrode.
 Therefore, relatively small electrical faults may damage the electrodes, which is risky to the building.

 Besides, Ufer groundings are impossible to test unless there is a fault with a high current.
 Isolating the concrete slab to test resistance-to-ground is nearly impossible.

-Water pipes with plastic insulators are in use as grounding electrodes for a long.
-Plastic insulators are mostly used by city water departments in pipelines.
+Water pipes with plastic insulators are in use as grounding electrodes for a long time.
+Plastic insulators are used usually by city water departments in pipelines.
 It prevents the flow of current and reduces the corrosive effects of electrolysis.
-However, this type of earthing cannot be tested.
 Also, the plastic or tar coating makes them unreliable.
 Therefore, NEC guidelines mandate that at least one additional electrode must be installed with the water pipe.

 Thank you for reading the blog, Axis is a leading manufacturer and supplier of Earthing and Lightning Protection Solution.
 To get a quote or to talk to our industry expert visit our contact us section.